siberia/Slim/README.md

 Slim is a PHP micro-framework that helps you quickly write simple yet powerful web applications and APIs.

+This fork is an experimental sandbox for Slim 3.x to test out various newer php functionality like enabling strict_types, using newer versions of phpunit, etc.

 ## Installation

 It's recommended that you use [Composer](https://getcomposer.org/) to install Slim.